-- (1) These columns represent the range of estimated payouts under the 2022 MIP.
+(1) These columns represent the range of estimated payouts under the 2023 MIP.
 For the MIP, the payments the NEOs earned were entirely based on the corporate component being the performance measure affecting the range of estimated payouts.
-For a more detailed description of the 2022 MIP see "Management Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 31. - (2) On April 1, 2022, the Compensation Committee granted restricted stock units to the NEOs at a grant price of \$29.72, which was the closing price of S&T Common Stock on the grant date.
-The number of units granted to the NEOs was their target opportunity multiplied by their respective salaries and then divided by \$30.2328, which was the average of the high and low prices of S&T Common Stock over the 10-day trading period ending on the grant date.
-The grants were in accordance with the 2022 LTIP, pursuant to the Compensation Committee's authority under the 2021 Plan.
-For a more detailed description of the 2022 LTIP, see "Long-Term Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 31.
-These columns present 50 percent of the shares - 46 | S&T Bancorp, Inc. | 2023 Proxy Statement
+For a more detailed description of the 2023 continued employment and MIP see "Management Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 38.

+(2) On April 1, 2023, the Compensation Committee granted restricted stock units to the NEOs at a grant price of \$31.45, which was the closing price of S&T Common Stock on the grant date.
+The number of units granted to the NEOs was their target opportunity multiplied by their respective salaries and then divided by \$32.3202, which was the average of the high and low prices of S&T Common Stock over the 10-day trading period ending on the grant date.
+The grants were in accordance with the 2023 LTIP, pursuant to the Compensation Committee's authority under the 2021 Plan.
+For a more detailed description of the 2023 LTIP, see "Long-Term Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 40.
+These columns represent the performance based shares granted, which are earned based on S&T's ROAE and TSR performance measured against the Performance Peer Banks over a three-year period, 2023 through 2025.
+The range of estimated payouts are denominated in the number of shares that may be earned under the performance award.

-- granted, which are earned based on S&T's ROAE and TSR performance measured against the Performance Peer Banks over a three-year period, 2022 through 2024.
-The range of estimated payouts are denominated in the number of shares that may be earned under the performance award. - (3) This column presents 50 percent of the aforementioned grant under the 2022 LTIP that will be earned based on remaining with S&T for three years. - (4) This column presents the total grant date fair value of grant under the 2022 LTIP recognized for financial statement reporting purposes for the fiscal years ended December 31, 2022, in accordance with FASB ASC Topic 718 (disregarding any forfeiture assumptions).
-Assumptions used in the calculation of these amounts are included for 2022 in Note 23 to the audited financial statements for the fiscal year ended December 31, 2022, included in the Form 10-K for the year ended December 31, 2022.
-This grant date fair value is in the Summary Compensation Table for fiscal year 2022 in the Stock Awards column.
+- (3) This column represents the time-based shares granted under the 2023 LTIP that will be earned based on remaining with S&T for three years. - (4) This column presents the total grant date fair value of grant under the 2023 LTIP recognized for financial statement reporting purposes for the fiscal years ended December 31, 2023, in accordance with FASB ASC Topic 718 (disregarding any forfeiture assumptions).
+Assumptions used in the calculation of these amounts are included for 2023 in Note 21 to the audited financial statements for the fiscal year ended December 31, 2023, included in the Form 10-K for the year ended December 31, 2023.
+This grant date fair value is in the Summary Compensation Table for fiscal year 2023 in the Stock Awards column.